duclingg/Projects/Projects.md

 The graph is custom built with a force-directed layout, utilizing physics to control the placement and movement of nodes.

-Implementing the force-directed layout required an implementation of Hooke's Law, where each edge between nodes represent "connected springs"; as well as Coulomb's Law, where unconnected nodes act as electricly charged particles with each node will repell each other.
+Implementing the force-directed layout required an implementation of Hooke's Law, where each edge between nodes represent "connected springs"; as well as Coulomb's Law, where unconnected nodes act as electricly charged particles with each node repelling each other.

 https://github.com/user-attachments/assets/9f157cee-ef46-4012-b2c3-7670c9a9b73c